Maria II of Portugal: Reign

-Maria married Auguste, Duke of Leuchtenberg, son of Eugène de Beauharnais and grandson of Empress Josephine of France, on 26 January 1835, at the age of fifteen.
-However, he died only two months later, on 28 March 1835.
+Maria married Auguste, Duke of Leuchtenberg, son of Eugène de Beauharnais and grandson of Empress Josephine of France, on 26 January 1835, at the age of 15.
+However, he died only two months later on 28 March 1835.

 On 9 April 1836, Maria married the cultured Prince Ferdinand of Saxe-Coburg and Gotha.
 In accordance with Portuguese law, he was proclaimed King Dom Fernando II upon the birth of their first child and heir, Pedro.

 On 9 September 1836, Maria faced the September Revolution—an uprising sparked by dissatisfaction with the government's reforms and a crisis over the legitimacy of the Constitutional Charter of 1826.
 The movement led to the fall of the existing government and the end of Devorismo, resulting in the adoption of the Constitution of 1838.
 A royalist counter-coup later that year, known as the Belenzada, failed due to strong resistance from the army, National Guard, and Lisbon's population.

 After the September Revolution, Portugal continued to experience political unrest, including the failed Revolt of the Marshals in 1837 and the Rossio massacre in 1838.
 In 1842, the statesman Costa Cabral seized power in a coup, restoring the Charter of 1826 with the support of the queen.
 Cabral went on to dominate Portuguese politics until 1846.

 In 1842, Pope Gregory XVI presented Maria with a Golden Rose.

 Maria's reign saw a revolutionary insurrection on 16 May 1846, known as the Revolution of Maria da Fonte, sparked by widespread discontent with new military, fiscal, and religious laws.
 The revolt led to the fall of the Cartista government, but when Queen Maria II dismissed its replacement in a palace coup on 6 October, it reignited the conflict.
 This triggered the Patuleia, or Little Civil War, between royalist forces and a coalition of Septembrists and Miguelists.
 The civil war ended in June 1847 with a victory for the royalists after foreign intervention.
 Portugal otherwise avoided the wider European Revolution of 1848.

 Maria's reign was also notable for a public health act aimed at curbing the spread of cholera throughout the country.
 She also pursued policies aimed at raising the levels of education throughout the country.

 Death

-Daguerreotype of Maria II, around age 30, four years before her death, c.
-1849.
+Portrait by William Charles Ross, 1852.